About

 Another passion of mine is movies, from the classic noirs of the forties through modern day classics.
 I’ve decorated our hallway to the basement rec area with lobby cards from my favorites, including Vertigo, Silence of the Lambs, and Chinatown.
 How many brain cells am I using up, storing all this arcane knowledge?
 Who cares?
 And now that long-form dramatic television has supplanted film as my go-to, I’m never far from my favorite form of entertainment—great stories well-told.

 And on a more personal note: my debut novel TRUTH & OTHER LIES, is at its heart about how, at a formative age, young women often pattern themselves after someone older and seemingly wiser and how that choice can affect the trajectory of their lives.
 That theme resonated with me because of my own experiences growing up in Oklahoma until I left for college in Chicago.
-I had a prickly relationship with my mother.
+I had a prickly relationship with my own mother.
 We were strangers to each other, shouting across the great expanse of changing women’s roles.
 No way would I be like her, a housewife in middle America.
 As far as I could see, all she did was cook and clean the house, Which was not the life I had planned for myself.
 Which I made sure to tell her every chance I got.
 And she, a product of the Depression and a world war, thought my dreams of a career in journalism were cock-eyed and unattainable.

 In many ways the scenes between Megan and her mother were easy to write because I lived them.
 I never had a role model like my famous journalist, Jocelyn Jones.
-And I never mended my relationship with my mother, who died a decade ago.
+And I never mended my relationship with my mother, who died a while ago.
 So in some ways writing this first novel was my attempt to come to terms with both those facts.
 To write a story where my 25-year-old protagonist is able to achieve what I could not.
 To give my own life story a better ending.